SARL-Engineering/SideviewVideoProcessor/README.md

 ### Processing Power Note
 This program is extremely intensive, especially when the number of processes is more than 1.
-If you go to use this I recommend starting at 1, check task manager to determine the single process performance, and adjust as necessary to find a healthy number that provide a little overhead for the system.
+If you go to use this I recommend starting at 1, check task manager to determine the single process performance, and adjust as necessary to find a healthy number that provides a little overhead for the system.
 My system with an i7-2600 and 8GB DDR3 could only handle 4 without pegging the cpu at 100%.
 5 seemed like the right number if I were using this program server style and not as my main desktop too.